NREL-Sienna/PowerSystemsInvestments.jl/docs/src/quick_start_guide.md

 # Quick Start Guide

-SIIP-PACKAGE.jl is structured to enable stuff
+PowerSystemsInvestments.jl is structured to enable stuff